 🚨BREAKING: Georgia woman charged with murder for abortion

 A Georgia outlet is reporting that a woman has been charged with murder for allegedly consuming misoprostol to end her pregnancy.
-Georgia's abortion ban enshrined Fetal Personhood ideology, beginning ~6 weeks LMP, however it is not a crime in Georgia for a person to terminate their own pregnancy.
+Georgia's abortion ban enshrined Fetal Personhood ideology, beginning ~6 weeks LMP.

 The details are few and murky (and may change as more information comes out).